Tutor Recruitment and Training at Third Space Learning

 An innovative approach to closing the maths attainment gap

 We founded Third Space Learning in 2013 with the goal of working in partnership with schools to help close the maths attainment gap.

 To do this, we wanted to work closely with schools to help make one to one maths tuition more accessible for them, so that together we could help tutoring reach the pupils most in need – not just the fortunate few.

-Since 2013, we have made great progress.
-We have worked with tens of thousands of teachers in over 2,500 English state primary schools, delivering one to one tuition to over 75,000 pupils, of whom 55% are eligible for free school meals.
+Since we worked with our first school in 2013, we have made great progress.
+We have worked with tens of thousands of teachers in over 4,000 English state primary and secondary schools, delivering one to one online tutoring to over 159,000 pupils, of whom 55% are eligible for free school meals.